10 Round the World Travel Myths Debunked

 >> Read about backpacker stereotypes you’ll find on your travels

-Health insurance has been a very hot topic in the US over the past several years.
+Health insurance has been a very hot topic in the US for years now.
 Certain groups like you to think that we are the only country in the world offering top notch health care, which is why we have to pay so much.
 That is simply untrue.
 In most countries around the world, even developed countries, health care is dirt cheap for their citizens, and the quality is just as good.
-Even for foreigners, it costs a minimal amount compared to the US.
+Even for foreigners, it often costs a minimal amount compared to the US.

 Traveling without any type of insurance is certainly a risk, but it’s possible to get a catastrophic policy that will cover you in case of a major emergency.
 For anything minor, like a small cut, sore throat, or virus, it’s no big deal to simply show up to a doctor or hospital and get treatment for minimal costs.
 Many countries have pharmacies that will sell antibiotics over the counter if that’s all you need.
 Even if you buy a travel insurance policy, submitting the claims and dealing with the hassle to get repaid for seeing a doctor may not be worth it.